Kaporos/Deezpy/README.md

 Special thanks to the team maintaining DeezloaderRemix, without their code Deezpy would not have been here today.

 ## Disclaimer
+- This is alpha software!
+Configurations and behavior of this software changes all the time, with little regard to backwards compatibilty!
+Check this page regulary for updates.
 - We, Deezpy contributors, do not call to commit crimes.
 - The usage of this tool may be illegal in your country!
 Please inform yourself.
 - We, Deezpy contributors, do not give any guarantee at all and we are not responsible for damages of all kinds!